 We have developed a web-based payment system where security, along with ease of use, is one of our primary concerns.

-Special conditions for the OKPAY website and account usage.
+Here are the special conditions for the OKPAY website and account usage.

 - OKPAY uses an Extended Validation SSL Certificate which is clearly displayed in your browser.
 Security is ensured by 256-bit data encryption.